 Retinol is a form of vitamin A and is often found in creams, moisturizers and serums.
 From fighting acne to smoothing the appearance of fine lines and wrinkles, retinol has quickly become known as a do-it-all ingredient for a wide variety of skin issues.
 You can find retinol in many over-the-counter skincare products, as well as prescription retinoids with a stronger concentration of the ingredient.

 How Should You Use Retinol?

-When adding a product formulated with retinol into your skin-care routine, it’s important to start with a low dose one time per week and to give your skin some time to adjust before upping the frequency or concentration.
-As your skin builds up a tolerance to the ingredient, the likelihood of irritation, dryness and redness, should lessen.
+When adding retinol into your skincare routine, it’s important to start with a low dose once a week and to give your skin some time to adjust before upping the frequency or concentration.
+As your skin builds up a tolerance to the ingredient, the likelihood of irritation, dryness and redness should lessen.
 If, however, you continue to experience these negative effects, discontinue use and consult your dermatologist.